About The Artist

 Mr. Wells continued to study his art in all mediums; drawing, painting and especially, sculpting.
 At the age of 14 he found a market eager to purchase portraits that he had created, penned in pencil, ink,and oils.

 As Mickey got older, his passion for art intensified from course work taken in anatomy and kinesiology.
-Passion took a turn to discouragement during this artist's college days, where he received a degree in commercial art in 1980.
+Passion took a turn to discouragement during this artist's college days, where he received a degree in commercial art.

 While Mickey worked as a commercial artist, Phil White, a one time Amarillo foundry owner and artist, invited Mickey into his foundry as an apprentice to learn the intricities of the bronze casting process.
 Shortly there-after, Mickey cast his first bronze piece.